akfite/fast-primitive-shapes/README.md

 ![](doc/benchmark.png)

-## Complex Example
+## Advanced Usage

-For an example of some more complex usage, please see `test/fps_example.m`.
+For an example of some more advanced usage, please see `test/fps_example.m`.
 It illustrates how you can combine these functions to visualize some complex geometry very efficiently.
 In the example below, there are only two line objects in the axis!

 ![](doc/example.jpg)